matthewjumpsoffbuildings/vue-pug-plugin/README.md

-# pug-plain-loader
+# pug-vue-loader

 A loader that simply compiles pug templates into HTML.
+Forked from @yyx990803/pug-plain-loader

 ## Installation